matrix-org/matrix.org/content/foundation/governing-board/bylaws/02-bylaws.md

 * High integrity
 * Adaptable

-Vice Chairs (or the Board and of Committees) are able to act in the stead of the Chair whenever the Chair is not available (ideally with notice and permission from the Chair).
+Vice Chairs (of the Board and of Committees) are able to act in the stead of the Chair whenever the Chair is not available (ideally with notice and permission from the Chair).
 In the event that a Chair is not re-elected (or steps down), the Vice Chair is likely the best candidate to be named as the new